broadinstitute/ddp-study-server/cf-file-scanner/README.md

 ## Setup and deployment

 * Create `cf-file-scanner` secret in Secret Manager.
+* Create new `cf-file-scanner` service account.
-* Set up the necessary buckets and pubsub topics in gcloud.
+* Set up the upload bucket and inbound/outbound pubsub topics.
+* Assign `Storage Object Viewer` for the SA on the upload bucket.
+* Assign `Pub/Sub Publisher` for the SA on the result topic.
 * Use the `init-bucket-event.sh` to setup GCS notification.
 * Deploy using `deploy.sh`.